Cambridge-ICCS/cambridge-iccs.github.io/about.md

 ---

 <p style='text-align:justify'>
+Computational modelling is key to modern climate science.
+But models are becoming increasingly complex as we seek to understand our physical world in more depth and model it at higher fidelity.
+The <strong>Institute of Computing for Climate Science</strong> studies and supports the role of software engineering, computer science, artificial intelligence, and data science within climate science.

 <h3>Challenges</h3>
 As the computational models become increasingly complicated, and more data is produced — ‘input’ from observation as well as ‘output’ from the models — there are three pressing challenges which we seek to address:
 <ol>